Libbum/AS-Octopress/source/_posts/2013-03-02-hello-world.markdown

 Initially, I intend [Axiomatic Semantics](http://axiomatic.neophilus.net) to be a log of things I'm learning as I push through this barrier I seem to be approaching presently: a capable programmer that isn't really working on public projects at all, but feels he should be.
 Also, there's a massive amount of information I'm discovering as I complete my PhD, or my research work at DSTO - a lot of it I feel may be useful to others out there.
 There's also the added bonus of this ultimately being an easy archive for me to come back to in the future - once I've totally forgot about something and attempt to reinvent the wheel.

-Bare with me for a bit whilst I get the back end set up to my liking - actual content will soon follow.
+Bear with me for a bit whilst I get the back end set up to my liking - actual content will soon follow.

 <!-- more -->